-Whether you are a part time gamer, or gaming is your life, the one piece of hardware that can make you a better player with more speed, more upgrades and more gamer “cred” is a powerful gaming computer.
+Whether you are a part time gamer who has just bought one of the boosted unranked smurf accounts, or gaming is your life and you have built your league of legends account from nothing, the one piece of hardware that can make you a better player with more speed, more upgrades and more gamer “cred” is a powerful gaming computer.
 Long gone are the days that you can configure a computer online and have it delivered, ready to play the latest games.
 Prices of powerful PC’s have skyrocketed and many gamers are left using older systems that just can’t keep up no matter how overclocked they are.
 What are these gamers to do when they can’t afford a powerful system?
 They build a gaming computer and that is what this article was designed to do.

 If you have always wanted the satisfaction of building your own gaming computer, but were unsure as to how to go about it, we are going to show you.
 This article will show you how to build the best gaming computer possible that is within your budget and your abilities.